In the Media

 After a year of development through the Bolinas-Stinson School Site Council, this program came to life with the support of a partnership with Professor Melinda Stone and the University of San Francisco.

-For our Winter / Spring Series 2019, we chose to open it up to our 4th-8th grade classes.
 We provided partial and full scholarships to those in need.
-This was made possible through a grant from the West Marin Fund.
+This was made possible through a grant from the West Marin Fund

 The Steering Committee of school parents (Meadow Evans, Veena Lucas, Chelsie Fontan-Walker and Lia Sabbatini) support the program by donating their time through regular logistical and visioning meetings about the program, cooking up a delicious, weekly snack for the students, bi-lingual applications, registration, insurance, grant writing, sponsorship requests and many other forms of blood, sweat, and tears! 😉